j-jorge/caputhown/Readme.md

 ![Layout](app/src/main/res/mipmap-xxxhdpi/ic_launcher.png)

-Makes small preview images and generate a mp4 file in `Documents/de.digisocken.stop-o-moto/` folder.
+Makes small preview images and generates a mp4 file and gif in the `Documents/de.digisocken.stop-o-moto/` folder.
-Select export from the options menu!!

 - build gif
 - tries to build a whatsapp compatible mp4
-- delete or reorder images
+- delete or reorder images (tab on image to get option dialog)

 ## Get the App